Automotive IoT is disrupting the car rental industry

 After all, the IoT wave will eventually break and let new technologies evolve on top of it.
 IoT will become a commodity as electricity did, and only companies who embrace innovation will be able to move to the next level.

 Data will be the new currency.
 Data will be exchanged many times in different formats and with different stakeholders.
-Artifical intelligence (AI) and deep learning algorithms will use data to train computers to do complicated activities so machines will learn without being explicitly programmed.
+Artificial intelligence (AI) and deep learning algorithms will use data to train computers to do complicated activities so machines will learn without being explicitly programmed.

 It is difficult to predict what kind of environment will these technologies bring, but companies who can play a significant role in data production/refinement/merge/analysis will certainly be well positioned in order to catch the next wave!